-Local/R egional non-governmental non-state entities conduct waiver operational and administrative cal or regional level.
-There is a contract between the Medicaid agency and/or the operating age • uthorized by the Medicaid agency) and each local/regional non-state entity that sets forth the bilities and performance requirements of the local/regional entity.
-The contract(s) under which - conduct waiver operational functions are available to CMS upon request through the Medicaid the oper ating agency (if applicable).
+Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

 Specify the nature of these entities and complete items A-5 and A-6: